Tre Tucker: Professional career

 Tucker was drafted by the Las Vegas Raiders in the third round, 100th overall, in the 2023 NFL Draft, in which, the Raiders previously acquired the pick from the New York Giants in a trade for Darren Waller.
 During the Week 15 Thursday Night Football win against the Los Angeles Chargers, Tucker connected with quarterback Aidan O’Connell for his first two receiving touchdowns as a professional.
 In his rookie season, he recorded 19 receptions for 331 yards and two touchdowns in 16 games and one start.

+During the 2024 season, Tucker appeared in all 17 games (starting 14) for the Raiders, recording 47 receptions for 539 yards and three touchdowns.

+Tucker began the 2025 season as one of Las Vegas' starting receivers.
+In Week 3 against the Washington Commanders, Tucker hauled in eight receptions for 145 yards and three touchdowns, all career-highs.
+In the 2025 season, he finished with 57 receptions for 696 yards and five touchdowns.